Code-Institute-Submissions/graph-project2/ReadMe.md

 Needs to have a responsive design forusing on mobile first design.
 This has been accomplished using Bootstrap.

 Features:
-One more csv file was created for the filter because car bands were to many and know  they are devided by the county they are made and now the graphs are working with both of them.
+One more csv file was created for the filter because car bands were to many and know  they are devided by the country they are made and now the graphs are working with both of them.
 The navbar is responsive and stays on top using a high index value.
 For one of the graphs(total sales by mont for one year) i have added domain for the x ordinal of the graph.Just the data in the chart to be more readable and understandable

 Features left to implement:
 One or two more charts could be added for more information about the car market in Norway for the users.